AARP Eye Center

 What do your retirement goals look like?
 Extended travel, more quality time with your children and grandchildren, picking up hobbies or personal pursuits, owning a beach cottage or mountain cabin?
-Before you start putting money aside for that RV, be sure to contemplate caregiving as a part of your post-retirement years.
+Before you start putting money aside for that RV, be sure to contemplate caregiving as a part of your postretirement years.

 On top of this, many older adults are caregiving for a spouse or adult child with an illness, disability or special needs.
 So, the majority of us will both need care and provide care in our 60s and beyond.

-It's a bad bet to take a “wait and see” approach to whether you or your caregivers will have enough assets to cover your needs.
-Instead, developing a long-range plans ensures you and your loved ones have strong support and less overall stress when the time comes.
+It's a bad bet to take a wait-and-see approach to whether you or your caregivers will have enough assets to cover your needs.
+Developing a long-range plan ensures you and your loved ones have strong support and less overall stress when the time comes.

 If you need a caregiver

-Saving and budgeting
+1. Saving and budgeting

 Calculate the amount of money you expect to need in retirement, in times of good and poor health, and budget for both.
 For example: